February 8, 2021

 Perhaps the most accessible and scenic ski tour is found on Two Ocean Mountain.
 To get there, drive up Togwotee for 30 miles from Dubois.
 You’ll pass Wind River Lake Picnic site on Brooks Road on your right, and you’ll come to the top of Togwotee Pass shortly after.
 Park wherever there’s space!
 This can be a popular snowmobiling spot, so please be cautious of speedy sledder traffic on the slopes.
 But once you’re a few hundred feet up, the buzz of snow machines will disappear.
 Skiers love this spot, so you should see skin tracks leaving the lot.
 After about 20 minutes, you’ll enter the trees and start to climb.

 Two Ocean is a particularly special ski destination because it’s home to some of the oldest skiing in the area.
 In fact, years ago there was a rope tow to pull you uphill!
 Though that’s no longer there, you’ll find ample untracked snow on moderate, north-facing slopes waiting for your turns.
 On clear days, you have a killer view of the Teton Mountains, Gannett Peak (Wyoming’s tallest mountain), and the Gros Ventre Mountains.
 After your quads are tired and your cheeks hurt from smiling, drive back to Dubois for a warm meal and cold beer.
-You can grab some delicious steaks or burgers at The Lone Buffalo or, for a classic Dubois experience, the Nostalgia Bistro.
-And of course, finish your perfect day of skiing with pie from Cowboy Cafe.
+You can grab some delicious steaks or burgers at The Lone Buffalo or finish your perfect day of skiing with pie from Cowboy Cafe.
 In fact, the pie is so good that travelers passing through Dubois are known to take entire pies for the road!
 A perfect way to end your adventure.

 If you’re planning an excursion of backcountry skiing in Wind River Country, you can get regular condition updates from our winter e-newsletter.
 Subscribe here.